MicrosoftDocs/visualstudio-docs/docs/debugger/debug-interface-access/idiaenumsourcelink2-sizeofnext2.md

 ---
 description: Retrieves the size of the next source link blob, without advancing the enumeration.
+Method of IDiaEnumSourceLink2.
 title: "IDiaEnumSourceLink2::SizeOfNext2"
 ms.date: "07/18/2024"
 ms.topic: "reference"